solo-io/gloo-ref-arch/two-phased-canary/part3/README.md

 progressive delivery, so teams can safely deliver new versions of their services to users in a production environment.

 In the second part, we looked at how we can scale this to potentially many teams, while maintaining a clean separation between domain and route-level configuration.
-This helps minimize the amount of configuration dev teams need to maintain to facilitate these workflows.
+This helps minimize the amount of configuration dev teams need to maintain to facilitate these workflows, and makes the platform self-service while protecting against misconfiguration.

 In this part, we're going to create a helm chart that our development teams can use for deploying applications to Gloo on their Kubernetes cluster.
 This means they can install the application by providing a few helm values, and